 Most people's biggest worry when purchasing their first piano is where it's going to go and, well... getting it up the stairs!
 Most of us don't have space for a grand piano in the house - or even a regular upright, for that matter - but Casio has a neat solution.
-The Casio Privia PX-770 is designed to fit into almost any room and not compromise on feel and sound.
+The Casio Privia PX-770 is lightweight and is designed to fit into almost any room and not compromise on feel and sound.
 Want to know more?
 Keep reading...

 - Enhance your rig with the best keyboard stands